-One of the most powerful benefits of choosing the WordPress website management software is that you can quickly and easily increase your WordPress web site’s functionality using plugins.
+One of the most powerful features of WordPress is the ability to quickly and easily enhance your WordPress web site’s functionality using applications called ’plugins’.

-Like most people, you probably own a device like a smart phone.
-What do you do when you would like access to something new on your device like a new application, game or a new productivity tool?
+Like most people, you probably have a device like a cell phone.
+What happens when you want access to something new on your device like a new application, software or business productivity tool?

 Why, simple … you download and install an app!

-An app is a software that is easy to install and immediately integrates new features and functionality into your mobile device.
+An app is a software application that is really simple and easy to install and adds new features to a mobile device.

 (Just like there are social sharing apps …)